mobihack/aurora-comments/README.md

   * **How can I use this with Jekyll or any static?**

     The goal of Aurora is only to provide endpoints to easily allow comments in a static website.
-The client side of the code could change according to their own use.
+The client side of the code could change according to the libraries each uses.
 So it is upto their own self to create the client side script.
-Please check [Example](./docs/_include/comments.html) to see a simple implementation using `XMLHttpRequest` and DOM Manipulation.
+Please check [Example](./docs/_include/comments.html) to see a simple implementation using Vanilla JS, `XMLHttpRequest`, and DOM Manipulation.

   * **Do you have plans for a standard client library?**